Fix Paint by Numbers Problems: 15 Common Mistakes Solved

 Mistakes happen—even to experienced painters.
 Use this guide to diagnose common paint-by-numbers problems, fix them fast, and prevent them next time.
+Whether you're working on your first adult paint-by-numbers project or tackling advanced techniques, these troubleshooting solutions will save your artwork.

 1) Visible numbers showing through